Review:

 Key Features

-- Independence of each branch from undue influence of the other branches
+- Independence and autonomy of each branch

 Pros